Criminal Behaviour Order issued to Newport man

 A Newport man has been given a two-year Criminal Behaviour Order (CBO) in a bid to curb his anti-social behaviour.

-- Engage or threaten to engage in any conduct capable of causing nuisance or annoyance, alarm, harassment or distress by either words actions to any person not in the same household as him or encourage any other persons to engage in such behaviour towards any person.
+- Engage or threaten to engage in any conduct capable of causing nuisance or annoyance, alarm, harassment or distress by either words or actions to any person not in the same household as you, or encourage any other persons to engage in such behaviour towards any person or persons.

 “Applying for a CBO is always a last resort.
-Before then, we work with our partners to try and engage and support individuals involved in numerous offences.
+Before then, we work with our partners to try and engage and support individuals such as Matthews.

-“We hope the CBO will now act as a deterrent and help Upton to change his ways.”
+“We hope the CBO will now act as a deterrent and encourage Matthews to accept the support available.”

-Anyone who sees Upton breach this order should call 101, quoting reference 2100085140.
-You can also direct message Gwent Police on Facebook or Twitter.
+Anyone who sees Matthews breaching this order should call 101, quoting reference 2100299212.
+You can also direct message us on Facebook or Twitter.